Jagarico: Product description

 This product is sold in packages of various sizes ranging from 38 to 108 g.
 The standard size of this product is 7 cm in length and roughly 7 mm in diameter.
 Since 2012, 8.5 cm "long" size products have also been marketed.
 Moreover, thinner versions with a diameters of about 5.25 mm began to hit store shelves in 2022.
 These pre-packaged potato sticks are available in many flavors throughout Japan and in at least ten other countries.
 To boost sales, Calbee regularly introduces new flavors while taking those items with sluggish sales out of production.
 For example, a "Salt and Sesame Oil" incarnation of this product was launched in 2016.
 At roughly the same time their "Jurassic Salt" and "Cheese Curry" flavors were discontinued due to tepid sales.

 Moreover, in 2020 a shorter garlic-flavored version of this product that targets older consumers hit the market.

 According to a 2018 report, about 14.5% of Calbee's total 2017 Q1 sales were derived from Jagarico products.
 During the third financial quarter of 2021 Jagarico sales in Japan amounted to about 34.5 billion yen, and overseas sales are an increasingly important revenue source.
 According to a 2017 survey by Keio Group, Jagarico was ranked as the fourth most popular snack in the Tokyo area.
-Unfortunately, the sample size for that survey was not specified.
+However, the sample size for that survey was not specified.